Prenzo/Assessment/assessment/report.md

 Email
 Address
-Once this process is done it will add it to the address book to be search for at a later date If the user inputs 2 then it will take them to the search engine It will give the user a list of searching options
-The user will input any information about the person and the computer will find anyone in the address book with that information
+Once this process is done it will add it to the address book to be search for at a later date If the user pressed 2 then it will take them to the search engine It will ask the user if they want to search by surname or by date of birth If 1 is pressed it will ask the user to input a surname The user will input a surname and the computer will find anyone in the address book with that surname It will then print to the user all of the people with that surname If 2 is pressed then it will search with the date of birth The user must input the numbers 01 to 12
-It will then print to the user all of the people with that information If there is no valid search, the program will end
+The numbers the user has input to the computer will then be used to search for the date of birth The computer will then print all of the contacts with the same date Task 2 (PASSED)
-The program will then end
-Python code for the second task -

-answer = raw_input("Are You Creating An Entry [Press 1] \nOr Are You Searching An Entry [Press 2] ")
-#this line finds out whether the user wants to create or search

-# IF we are creating
+# surnames = {
+#     "Jackson": ["Samantha Jackson", "2 Heather Row", "Basingstoke", "RG21 3SD", "01256 135434",   "23/04/1973", "sam.jackson@hotmail.com"]
+#     "VickersJ": ["Jonathan",  "18 Saville Gardens", "Reading", "RG3 5FH", "01196 678254", "04/02/1965", "the_man@btinternet.com"]
+#     "Morris": ["Sally", "The Old Lodge", "Hook", "RG23 5RD", "01256 728443", "19/02/1975", "smorris@fgh.co.uk"]
+#     "Cobbly": ["Harry", "345 The High Street", "Guildford", "GU2 4KJ", "01458 288763", "30/03/1960", "harry.cobbly@somewhere.org.uk"]
+#     "Khan": ["Jasmine", "36 Hever Avenue", "Edenbridge", "TN34 4FG", "01569 276524", "28/02/1980", "jas.khan@hotmail.com"]
+#     "VickersH": ["Harriet", "45 Sage Gardens", "Brighton", "BN3 2FG", "01675 662554", "04/04/1968", "harriet.vickers@btinternet.com"]
+#     }
+#Loads up the address file to the code so it can find them
+addressses = []
+def getAddrs():
+    with open('addressbook.csv')as book:
+        data = book.read()
+        for line in data.split('\r\n'):
+            address = line.split(',')
+            addressses.append(address)
+#This welcomes the user and asks the user to select two choices
+getAddrs()
+print("Welcome to the Address Book!") answer = None while answer not in ["1", "2"]: answer = raw_input("Are You Adding An Address (Press 1) \nOr finding an address?
+(Press 2) ")

+#Creating a file into the address book and saving it for later
 if answer == "1" :
-    #print ("This is where we create")
-    # collect information

-    lastname = raw_input("What is the persons last name? ") #these lines gets all the person's information to store firstname = raw_input("What is the persons first name? ") phone = raw_input("What id the persons phone number? ") email = raw_input("What is the persons email address? ") address = raw_input("What is the persons address? ")

-    #create or append addressbookdata
+    print (" You have selected to create an entry.")

+#Now it asks the user info on the person so it is easier to find them
+    lastname = raw_input("What is the persons last name? ")
+    firstname = raw_input("What is the persons first name? ")
+    phone = raw_input("What is the persons phone number? ")
+    email = raw_input("What is the persons email address? ")
+    address = raw_input("What is the persons address? ")

+    #This line tells the computer to open/create a file

-    temp1 = open("addressbookdata","a")
+    tempfile = open("datafile.txt","a")

-    #create string to print to file
-    #print temp1
-    #print (firstname + " " + lastname + ", " + phone + ", " + email + ", " + address)
+    #adds the first name, last name, phone, email and address to the address book

-    temp1.write(firstname + " " + lastname + ", " + phone + ", " + email + ", " + address)
+    tempfile.write(firstname + " " + lastname + ", " + phone + ", " + email + ", " + address)
-    temp1.write("\n")

-# SEARCHING FOR A RECORD
+    tempfile.write("\n")
+    tempfile.close()
+    quit()

+#If searching for a file already created

-elif answer == "2" :
+if answer == "2":
-    print ("This is where we search")
-    searchcriteria = raw_input("Enter your search Criteria: Name, Phone Number, Address, Email, Postcode, or Town ") print searchcriteria
-    temp1 = open("addressbookdata","r") #this opens the text file of the database to search frrom for line in temp1:
+    choice = raw_input("you have selected to search for an entry.
+Would you like to search by surnames [Press 1] \n Or by month of birth [Press 2]")

+#asks the user to input the lastname of someone. once done it then searchs the system for anyone with the last name
+#after that it then gives you the list of people with that last name along with their info
+if choice == "1":
+    surname_search = raw_input("What surname are you searching for?: ")
+    for address in addressses:
+        if surname_search == address[0]:
+            print address

+#Pretty much the same as the choice 1 but you're looking for the birth month
+if choice == "2":
+    month_search = raw_input("What month are you searching for? \n(in numbers E.G 01=january)")
+    for address in addressses:
-        if searchcriteria in line:
+        if len(address)>6:
-            print line  #this will print the information frrom the database
+            dd,mm,yy = address[6].split('/')
+            if month_search == mm:
+                print address

 else:
-            print ("No results found") #if no file can be found

-# USER DID NOT PICK CREATE OR SEARCH
+   print("Incorrect entry, please restart the programme, and try again.")

+It was a pain trying to transfer to contacts at first but once i found out to import the datafile it was fine Up to a point were the search line is.
+The search part of the code was one of the worst to overcome.
+I think it was because i was over thinking it.
+But now its fixed and task 2 is complete
+Task 2 PASSED

+Task 3

+ISBN

+The number entered must be correct length
+Only contains the digits 0 to 9
+Pseudo code

+Asks the user to input two numbers
+If 2 pressed the programme is ended
+If 1 is pressed the code goes on
+It asks the to input a 10 digit number
+If the digit number is not 10 it then loops to enter a 10 digit number Once the user has input a 10 digit number the maths side of the code works out the number The end result it the output to the user
+Task 3 (PASSED)

+#Tells the user to choose between starting or ending the programme
+decision = str(input(""" What would you like to do?;
+1) Convert a 10 digit number to an ISBN number(1)
+2) Quit and end the programme(2)"""))

+#Ends the programme
+if decision == "2":
+    quit()
+    print("Good Bye!")

+#Asks the user to input a 10 digit number
+elif decision == "1":
+    (ISBN)=raw_input("Enter a 10 digit number")

+#If the number isnt 10 it will loop round and ask the user to re-input the number
+while len(ISBN)!= 10:

+#Informs the user the number that has been given to the computer isnt 10 digits
+    print('you have not entered a 10 digit number!!!')
+    ISBN=int(input('Please enter a 10 digit number '))
+    continue

+#This is the math side of things. its pretty much just the ISBN.
 else:
-    print ("Incorrect Answer")
-    exit()
-Task 3

-Design -

-The task was to create a program that will take in a 10 digit number and calculate the correct 11 digit ISBN.

-a) the number entered must be the correct length

-b) only contains the digits 0 to 9.

-Possible problems

-The main problem of this task would be to make sure the user has not entered any letters, and also that they have entered a 10 digits.
-This will be hard to stop, as I am not sure exactly how am I going to make sure that the user has entered 10 digits, however I will look into it.
-One other problem is to make the code output the original 10 numbers and then the ISBN number added onto it, howvever I think I can do this by using print and then adding some other code onto it that stores the 10 digit number that was first entered at the start of the program.

-PSEUDOCODE for the third task -

-Asks the user to input ten numbers
-If the digit number is not 10 it then loops to enter a 10 digit number Once the user has input a 10 digit number
-Program calculates ISBN number
-Outputs the 10 digit number with ISBN number on the end Python code for the third task -

-ISBN=''

-while len(str(ISBN))!=10:

-    print('Please make sure you have entered a number which is exactly 10 characters long.')
-    ISBN=raw_input('Please enter the 10 digit number: ')

-Digit1=int(ISBN[0])*11
-Digit2=int(ISBN[1])*10
-Digit3=int(ISBN[2])*9
-Digit4=int(ISBN[3])*8
-Digit5=int(ISBN[4])*7
-Digit6=int(ISBN[5])*6
-Digit7=int(ISBN[6])*5
-Digit8=int(ISBN[7])*4
-Digit9=int(ISBN[8])*3
-Digit10=int(ISBN[9])*2
-Result=(Digit1+Digit2+Digit3+Digit4+Digit5+Digit6+Digit7+Digit8+Digit9+Digit10)
-Remainder=Result%11
-Digit11=11-Remainder
+    Di1=int(ISBN[0])*11
+    Di2=int(ISBN[1])*10
+    Di3=int(ISBN[2])*9
+    Di4=int(ISBN[3])*8
+    Di5=int(ISBN[4])*7
+    Di6=int(ISBN[5])*6
+    Di7=int(ISBN[6])*5
+    Di8=int(ISBN[7])*4
+    Di9=int(ISBN[8])*3
+    Di10=int(ISBN[9])*2

+sum=(Di1+Di2+Di3+Di4+Di5+Di6+Di7+Di8+Di9+Di10)

+num=sum%11
+Di11=11-num
-if Digit11==10:
+if Di11==10:
-   Digit11='X'
-ISBNNumber=str(ISBN)+str(Digit11)
+    Di11='X'
+ISBNNumber=str(ISBN)+str(Di11)
+#Shows the user what number has been output by the computer thus being the ISBN number
-print('Your 11 digit ISBN Number is ' + ISBNNumber)
+print('The ISBN number is -->    ' + ISBNNumber)

+The hardest part of the code was the maths part but nothing else was that bad.
+It was pretty easy.
+Task 3 PASSED